bobekryant/bobekryant.github.io/content/Crypto/exchange_pump_1.md

 <h3>Next Steps</h3>

 In the upcoming days, I will write two follow up articles about strategies that can be used in tandem to front-run these exchange listings.
-The [first](./exchange-pump-2.html) will be how to identify coins which have a high probability of listing and the [second](./exchange-pump-3.html) will be how to guestimate when the coins will be listing.
+The [first](./exchange-pump-2.html) will be how to identify coins which have a high probability of listing and the [second](./exchange-pump-3.html) will be how to guesstimate when the coins will be listing.